 Surge Pricing Followup

 Phew!
 What a crazy 72 hours.
 As many of you might imagine, running a transportation technology company is no walk in the park on New Year’s Eve.
 It’s something else to see demand 20 times greater than any other time of the year across 7 cities and 4 time zones.
-Uber’s Surge Pricing was quite an experience and I thought I’d share slices of it with our customers, fans and the Internet at large.
+Uber’s Surge Pricing was quite an experience and I thought I’d share slices of it with our riders, fans and the Internet at large.

 Quick Recap on the Price Surge

 Without a surge pricing mechanism, there is no way to clear the market.
 Fixed or capped pricing, and you have the taxi problem on NYE—no taxis available with people waiting hours to get a ride or left to stagger home through the streets on a long night out.
 By *raising* the price you *increase* the number of cars on the road and maximize the number of safe convenient rides.
 Nobody is required to take an Uber, but having a reliable option is what we’re shooting for.
 See my post on Surge Pricing here.

 So we rolled out surge pricing for NYE.
 Communication was obviously key:

 - There was the October email and blog post